Discounted Tuition

 2. Provide documents to prove residency

-Once determining a dependent or independent status, the claimant will need to provide two of the documents below.
+Once determining a dependent or independent status, the claimant will need to provide a minimum of two documents below.
 Both documents must show that the claimant has lived in Florida for at least 12 consecutive months prior to the first day of classes.

 The statute classifies the possible documents into two categories: First Tier and Second Tier.
 At least one document must come from the First Tier, and the second document may come from either tier.